 DESIGN DETAILS: The narrowest line we can embroider measures approximately 1/8”.
 Anything narrower than this may come out as a blob at best, or jam up the machine’s needle at worst.
 Keep this in mind when looking at outlines in your design, or for narrow letters and serifs on text patches.

 PRICING: All prices are determined by a formula that includes the number of colors and the number of stitches in your design, plus any applicable Photoshop fees.
 Small, single-color patches start at $7; additional colors cost $.50 each.
-Photoshop time is billed at $18/hour.
-We provide 10% discounts when you purchase 10 or more of the same item, and free tracked and insured shipping is provided when you purchase 20 or more patches.
+Photoshop time is billed at $20/hour.
+We provide 10% discounts when you purchase 10 or more of the same item, and are willing to negotiate larger discounts for larger orders.